An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 - Computed tomography (CT) or magnetic resonance imaging (MRI) scans can further pinpoint the location of cancer that has spread beyond the prostate.

-Genetic Tests.
-Genetic tests such as the Oncotype DX Prostate Cancer Test may help predict if a cancer is low-risk or if it could become aggressive (fast-growing).
+Genetic tests may help predict if a cancer is low-risk or if it could become aggressive (fast-growing).
 Genetic tests measure the gene activity in prostate tissue tumor samples and can help predict whether the cancer will grow and spread.

 Tests like these may help doctors determine whether or not a man with prostate cancer needs treatment, and could potentially spare low-risk patients from treatments that may do more harm than good.
 However, genetic tests are expensive, their clinical use and overall benefit has not yet been established, and they may not be covered by all insurance plans.